What is Wellpride?

-This is not a pill that cures a sickness and it’s over.
-Modern equine diets are lacking in omega-3 and overloaded with omega-6, with no end to this in sight.
-To keep filling that void and correcting the ratio, you’ll need to keep supplementing your horse with adequate levels of omega-3, whether that is a large quantity of flaxseed oil or a small quantity of fish oil.
+Wellpride is not a pill that cures a sickness and then it’s over.
+Modern equine diets are systemically lacking in omega-3s and overloaded with omega-6s, with no end to this in sight.
+To keep filling that void and correct the omega-6/omega-3 ratio, you’ll need to keep supplementing your horse with adequate amounts of omega-3s.

 Are there any contraindications to using Wellpride?

-No. Wellpride is a natural product containing no preservatives and can be used in conjunction with any kind of medications and supplements.
+No. Wellpride is a natural omega 3 supplement which contains no preservatives.
+It can be used in conjunction with most other medications and supplements.

-Can you legally use Wellpride for race or competitive horse?
+Can you legally use Wellpride for race or competitive horses?

 Is it necessary to keep Wellpride refrigerated?

-It is a good way to keep the product, but it is not absolutely necessary.
-Keeping the container tightly closed in a cool place out of direct sunlight will normally be enough to keep it fresh.
+You can absolutely store Wellpride in the refrigerator if you’d like.
+Keeping the container tightly closed in a cool place (out of direct sunlight), however, is normally enough to keep it fresh.

 What are essential fatty acids (EFAs)?